PlantandFoodResearch/hidecan/cran-comments.md

 This is a resubmission.
 In this version I have:

-* Reduced the size of the example datasets included in the package in order to reduce the size of the tarball.
+* Explained acronyms in the description of the package.

-* Added a reference to the publication presenting HIDECAN plots.
-It is currently in review, so there is no DOI to cite yet.
-The package description will be updated upon publication.
+* Added the missing \value tag in the run_hidecan_shiny.Rd documentation.s

 # Test environments